Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### How to troubleshoot vim and plugins

-I used to spend hours and days to find out the reason for a vim issue, but now It usually takes no more than 30 minutes after I learned the things that I'll introduce here.
+I used to spend hours and days to find out the reason for a vim issue, but now It usually takes no more than 30 minutes using the methods that I'll introduce soon.

 Knowing how to fix issues is the key to utilizing vim to its full power -- which is true for any other technologies.